 Researchers contested the robustness of the criteria, stressing for example the different types of inference that this approach didn’t take into account.

-Organizations traditionally used several methods to address these risks and protect personal data.
-For example, data masking techniques or generalization, such as pseudonymization or k-anonymity, transform the original data until the data subject is no longer identifiable.
-But how safe are these methods faced with re-identification risks?
+Organizations traditionally use several methods to address these risks and protect personal data.
+For example, data masking techniques or k-anonymity, transform the original data until the data subject is no longer identifiable.
+But how safe are these methods when faced with re-identification risks?

 If the re-identification of an individual takes place, it can lead to information data disclosure.
 Thus it’s crucial to understand and assess the residual privacy risks inherent to each data protection method.

-The first type of protection mechanisms, pseudonymization or masking techniques, focuses on removing or hiding Personally Identifying Information (PII), such as names or phone numbers.
+The first type of protection mechanism, masking techniques, focuses on removing or hiding Personally Identifying Information (PII), such as names or phone numbers.
 The other “less sensitive” values are left untouched.
 These types of attributes, like the demographic information shown in the table below, are generally referred to as quasi-identifiers.

 On The Observatory of Anonymity, an interactive online project from researchers of the Computational Privacy Group (CPG), individuals can assess the likelihood of being re-identified in a dataset from several demographics not considered unique identifiers, such as gender or location.